 By 3 months, BVAS = 0 was achieved in all evaluable patients in both groups.
-In contrast, prednisolone ≤ 7.5 mg/day was more frequent in the mepolizumab-by-day-30 group at 3 months (83.3% vs 0.0%; p < 0.001) and 6 months (100.0% vs 33.3%; p = 0.006), whereas the difference was less marked by 12 months (100.0% vs 71.4%; p = 0.284).
-Accordingly, between-group differences in complete remission primarily reflected attainment of the prednisolone threshold rather than persistent differences in BVAS.
+In contrast, prednisolone ≤7.5 mg/day was more frequent in the mepolizumab-by-day-30 group at 3 months (83.3% vs 0.0%; p < 0.001) and 6 months (100.0% vs 33.3%; p = 0.006), whereas the difference was less marked by 12 months (100.0% vs 71.4%; p = 0.284).
+Numbers at risk, attainment of BVAS = 0 and prednisolone ≤7.5 mg/day, and censoring status at day 30 and at 3, 6, and 12 months are shown in Table S2.
+Descriptive effect sizes with bootstrap 95% confidence intervals for primary and secondary outcomes are shown in Table 3.

 Peripheral eosinophil counts were lower in the mepolizumab-by-day-30 group at 6 months (median 8.2 vs 132.8 /µL; p = 0.006) and 12 months (29.9 vs 262.3 /µL; p = 0.002).
-Relapse within 12 months occurred in 0 of 6 patients in the mepolizumab-by-day-30 group and 2 of 21 evaluable patients in the no-mepolizumab-by-day-30 group.
+Relapse within 12 months occurred in 0 of 6 patients in the mepolizumab-by-day-30 group and 2 of 21 patients in the no-mepolizumab-by-day-30 group.
 Infection events within 12 months occurred in 0 of 6 versus 3 of 21 patients, respectively, although the numbers were too small for stable inference.
+The three infection events in the no-mepolizumab-by-day-30 group comprised two outpatient-treated herpes zoster events and one hospitalization-requiring bacterial pneumonia.
 Group-specific individual trajectories and group medians for oral prednisolone, BVAS, and peripheral eosinophils are shown in Figure 2.

 Sensitivity Analyses

-The association between the mepolizumab-by-day-30 strategy and lower post-landmark oral prednisolone exposure remained directionally similar in all sensitivity analyses (Table S1).
-In the restriction to patients treated from 2022 onward (n = 12; 6 mepolizumab-by-day-30 and 6 no-mepolizumab-by-day-30), cumulative oral prednisolone exposure from day 30 to 12 months remained lower in the mepolizumab-by-day-30 group (24.7 vs 54.0 mg/kg; p = 0.002).
-Similar differences were seen from day 30 to 6 months (17.6 vs 35.9 mg/kg; p = 0.002) and in oral prednisolone dose at 12 months (0.03 vs 0.08 mg/kg/day; p = 0.013).
-The result was also similar after excluding patients in the no-mepolizumab-by-day-30 group who later initiated mepolizumab within 1 year (24.7 vs 68.6 mg/kg; p < 0.001).
-When intravenous pulse therapy was added as prednisolone-equivalent exposure, the between-group difference in total systemic glucocorticoid exposure from 0 to 6 months attenuated (59.8 vs 77.0 mg/kg; p = 0.075), whereas the difference over 0 to 12 months remained (69.7 vs 103.9 mg/kg; p = 0.008).
+The association between the mepolizumab-by-day-30 strategy and lower post-landmark oral prednisolone exposure remained directionally similar in all sensitivity analyses (Table S3).
+In the restriction to patients treated from 2022 onward (n = 12; 6 mepolizumab-by-day-30 and 6 no-mepolizumab-by-day-30), cumulative oral prednisolone exposure from day 30 to 12 months remained lower in the mepolizumab-by-day-30 group (24.7 vs 54.0 mg/kg; p = 0.005).
+Similar differences were seen from day 30 to 6 months (17.6 vs 35.9 mg/kg; p = 0.005) and in oral prednisolone dose at 12 months (0.03 vs 0.08 mg/kg/day; p = 0.013).
+The result was also similar after excluding patients in the no-mepolizumab-by-day-30 group who later initiated mepolizumab within 1 year (24.7 vs 68.6 mg/kg; p = 0.001).
+When intravenous methylprednisolone pulse therapy was added using observed dose and duration as prednisolone-equivalent systemic glucocorticoid exposure, the between-group difference was attenuated, especially over 0–6 months (50.1 vs 61.6 mg/kg; p = 0.431), whereas a smaller difference remained over 0–12 months (60.1 vs 80.8 mg/kg; p = 0.044).

 Discussion

 In this single-center pilot retrospective cohort of newly diagnosed EGPA, the nonrandomized mepolizumab-by-day-30 strategy was associated with lower oral glucocorticoid exposure after the 30-day landmark, whereas post-landmark differences in BVAS were modest.
-Because BVAS = 0 was achieved in all evaluable patients in both groups from 3 months onward, the between-group separation in complete remission largely reflected attainment of the prednisolone threshold rather than clearly different vasculitis activity control.
+This pattern should be interpreted as a comparison of combined initial treatment strategies rather than an isolated effect of mepolizumab.
+The observed difference may reflect greater early use of methylprednisolone pulse therapy, physician-selected tapering, treatment era, and phenotype differences, as well as mepolizumab timing.